Richard Nyren: 1775 to 1777

-Nyren made 4 known first-class appearances in 1775, but did not take part in one of the most famous matches in history.
+Nyren made four known appearances in 1775, but did not take part in one of the most famous matches in history.
 This was the single wicket "fives" game at the Artillery Ground when a Hambledon Five defeated a Kent Five by one wicket, the not out batsman being John Small who was beaten three times by Lumpy Stevens, only for the ball to go through the two-stump wicket without disturbing the bail.
 As a result of Lumpy's protests, the middle stump was legalised, though its introduction was gradual.
 However, Nyren did play against Surrey at Broadhalfpenny Down on 13 July and made his highest known score of 98, sharing a century partnership with Small for the 5th wicket and turning the match in Hampshire's favour.
-Small went on to make 136, the earliest definitely recorded century in the history of first-class cricket, and Hampshire eventually won by 296 runs having looked certain to lose before Nyren and Small came together.
+Small went on to make 136, the earliest century definitely recorded in an important match, and Hampshire eventually won by 296 runs having looked certain to lose before Nyren and Small came together.
 When Nyren was out, he was confronted by Hambledon stewards Charles Powlett and Philip Dehaney who had bet heavily against Hampshire when the match looked lost.
 They remonstrated that they would lose their money because of Nyren and Small, but Nyren told them he was glad and said: "Another time, don't bet your money against such men as we are".
 It may be added that Powlett was a Reverend and that both he and Dehaney had been on the committee which revised the Laws of Cricket only the previous year.